vanessahoamea/Trip-Planner/README.md

 # Trip Planner
 Trip Planner is a website that aims to help people plan, schedule and organize their travels.
+The website is available here: [https://cloud-trip-planner.netlify.app/](https://cloud-trip-planner.netlify.app/)

 ## Tech Stack
 - Python with Flask (backend)